-CCC have found that, despite media reports of attacks and comprise and the risks posed.
+CCC have found that despite media reports of attacks and comprise and the risks posed.
 Within some organisations, there is a perception that there is little risk of them becoming victims and as they can see little or no cost benefit, penetration testing is often overlooked.
 This may also be due to internal information or assessments that show systems and data to be secure.
 If independent testing is undertaken, it is done so reluctantly and more often than not as a requirement to ‘tick a box’ for an audit or some other form of compliance.

-Testing should be undertaken on a regular basis and when, when new elements are introduced, or significant upgrades takes place, so as to ensure those modifications have not created weaknesses and an adequate level of security is maintained.
+Testing should be undertaken on a regular basis and when, when new elements are introduced, or significant upgrades take place, so as to ensure those modifications have not created weaknesses and an adequate level of security is maintained.

 With the continued drive towards online e-commerce services in various forms.
 Organisations are being pushed towards greater inter-connectivity between partners.
 Presenting extended risk to assets.
 These demands will require more than verbal assurances that systems are secure.

-CCC have provided penetration testing services to government agencies and large corporations alike.
+CCC has provided penetration testing services to government agencies and large corporations alike.
 Including, the military, police forces, CNI establishments and have been able to develop a variety of tests based on typical scenarios, including: